ilkar399/PathfinderAutoBuff/PathfinderAutoBuff/Doc/README.md

 ﻿# Pathfinder Auto Buff
 This is a mod project for Pathfinder: Kingmaker and Pathfinder Wrath of the Righteous.

-It's an alternative to [BuffBot](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/4).
+It's an alternative to [BuffBot](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/4) and [Bubbles Ultimate Buff Bot](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/195).
 It provides a way to create (or record) a queue of actions (either the buff spells or ability usage) and execute it later.

 ## Installation